League table

 Branching out in the East Midlands, NTU Mansfield offers foundation degrees and other qualifications in partnership with Vision West Nottinghamshire College.
 Subjects include business; computing; education; and sport and exercise science.

-Further afield, in Whitechapel, east London, NTU has expanded into a new Confetti hub — a specialist centre for digital arts, production and performance — while the original Nottingham Confetti has opened a £5 million esports arena.
+Further afield in Whitechapel, east London, NTU has expanded into a new hub for digital arts, production and performance.

 Everything you need to know about Nottingham Trent University’s student life and wellbeing support

-Nottingham nightlife is varied and buzzing.
-In sport, Nottingham Trent shows strength at all levels, with 60 clubs to choose from.
-Students have access to superb facilities on every campus, including a purpose-built equestrian centre and the multipurpose Lee Westwood Sports Centre.
-Extracurricular cultural life falls under the NTU Arts umbrella, which runs an entertainment programme with bands, book clubs, crafting, and excursions.
+Aside from the city’s own buzzing nightlife scene, NTU offers plenty of activities to suit all tastes.
+Students have access to superb facilities on every campus, including a purpose-built equestrian centre and the Lee Westwood Sports Centre.
+NTU Arts puts on entertainment including bands, book clubs, crafting and trips.

-NTU’s student health and wellbeing services operate a “single front door” approach so students can seek help in person or by phone.
-Those who need are able to have four to six counselling sessions, and support advisers offer tailored care for students of diverse backgrounds, such as care leavers, and transgender or mature students.
+NTU’s student health and wellbeing services can be accessed in person, online or by phone, and support advisers offer tailored care for students such as care leavers, and transgender or mature students.
+Those who need to can have four to six counselling sessions.

 What do the students say?